-If applying via the Coalition App, you'll also include an audio, video, image, or document file that you have created this is meaningful to you and related in some way to your essay.
-You'll write one sentence to show how this relates to your essay.
+If applying via the Coalition App, you'll also include an audio, video, image, or document file that you have created that is meaningful to you and related in some way to your essay.
+You'll write one sentence explaining how your creation relates to your essay.

 Yale Supplemental Essays Analyzed

-There are three longer supplemental essays listed above are required of applicants who submit either the Common or Coalition applications must choose from.
+The longer supplemental essays listed above are required of applicants who submit either the Common or Coalition applications.
 The prompts are the same for both applications.
 Remember, the first prompt is required, and you’ll be able to choose one of the remaining two essay prompts for a total of two essays.
-If you're submitting the Coalition Application, you must respond to two and include a piece of media that's meaningful to you.
+If you're submitting the Coalition Application, you’ll also have to include a piece of media that's meaningful to you.

 Essay Prompt 1